ChaseIsNotHere/Clicker-Game/README.md

-# Clicker-Game
+# clicker_game
-Practicing JavaScript by creating a clicking game.
+Practicing JavaScript by making an incremental clicking game.